 What was the first online bookmaker?

-1996 was the year CentreBet went live online as Australia’s first online bookie.
-However, by this time, the internet in Australia was still in its infancy, so online betting was as wildly popular as it would become.
+1996 was the year Centrebet went live online as Australia’s first online bookie.
+However, at this time, the internet in Australia was still in its infancy, so online betting was not as wildly popular as it would become.

 2001 saw the Australian Government pass the Interactive Gambling Act 2001.
 This Act prohibited online gambling operators to offer real money, interactive gambling to Australian residents.

-2008 was the year a High Court ruling was passed that allowed online bookies licencesd in the Northern Territory to expand their advertising to reach out with the broader Australian community.
+2008 was the year a High Court ruling was passed that allowed online bookies licensed in the Northern Territory to expand their advertising to reach out with the broader Australian community.

 Bookmaker laws in Australia